 Purchasing and Prepping Short Rib Steak

 Like all meat, short ribs can vary in quality.
 The very best short ribs come from high up on the ribs, close to where ribeye steaks are cut from.
-The top 6 inches or so is what you're looking for.
-With steaks cut from this region, you'll find a bone about 6 inches long, 1 1/2 inches wide, and 1/2 inch thick along with a slab of meat sitting on top of it about an inch tall.
+The top six inches or so is what you're looking for.
+With steaks cut from this region, you'll find a bone about six inches long, one and a half inches wide, and half inch thick along with a slab of meat sitting on top of it about an inch tall.

 Some less scrupulous butchers will sell sections cut from much lower down on the rib as "short ribs."
 You'll recognize these by the skimpy amount of meat on them.
 Don't bother with these, they won't work at all (unless you've got a couple of hungry dogs).
 Look for meaty ribs with plenty of intramuscular fat known as marbling.